-EMS 210 - Paramedic Preparatory (fall semester)

-Co-requisite: EMS 217 Hospital Internship
+EMS 210 - Paramedic Preparatory (fall semester) Co-requisite: EMS 217 Hospital Internship

-Introduces the roles and responsibilities of PMs and presents an overview of EMS System design and operations; medical oversight; medical-legal and ethical issues; communication and documentation principles; lifespan development; and safety and wellness of EMS personnel including donning and doffing PPE.
+Introduces the roles and responsibilities of PMs and presents an overview of EMS System design and operations; medical oversight; medical-legal and ethical concepts; communication and documentation principles; life-span development; and safety and wellness of EMS personnel including donning, doffing, and disposal of PPE.

-Content also includes cellular structure and physiology; general principles of pathophysiology: causes and fundamental mechanisms of diseases; fluids and electrolytes; acid/base imbalances; the body's defenses against disease; and the effects of hypoperfusion.

-Pharmacology is introduced.
-Students must demonstrate competency in calculating and preparing exact drug dosages to be delivered and will give drugs via all routes included in the EMS procedure manual.
+Content also includes general principles of pathophysiology: causes and fundamental mechanisms of diseases; fluids and electrolytes; acid/base imbalances; the body's defenses against disease; and the effects of hypoperfusion.
+Pharmacology is introduced and students must demonstrate competency in calculating and preparing exact drug dosages to be delivered and will give drugs via all routes included in the EMS Procedure Manual.

-This module also includes a comprehensive introduction to respiratory A&P, advanced airway adjuncts, use of oximetry, O2 delivery devices and techniques for performing a physical examination.
+This module also includes a comprehensive introduction to respiratory A&P, invasive airway adjuncts, use of oximetry, O_2 delivery devices and techniques for performing a physical examination.

-EMS 211 - Paramedic Medical Emergencies I (fall)

-Prerequisite: EMS 210 with a grade of "C" or better
+EMS 211 - Paramedic Medical Emergencies I (fall) Prerequisite: EMS 210 with a grade of "C" or better

-Co-requisite: EMS 217 Hospital Internship
+Co-requisite: EMS 217 Hospital Internship (fall)